highcharts/highcharts/docs/getting-started/installation-with-esm.md

 Creating a custom bundle (ES6 module)
 -------------------------------------

-The advantage of core files in comparison to packages is, that one loads only the functions and series that are needed.
+The advantage of core files over packages is, that only the required features are loaded.
 This reduces the total download size.
 We can create a bundle of all files to improve the load size and load time further.
 Create a NodeJS project and install Highcharts and Webpack as NPM packages.

 For a line chart create the JavaScript files as shown below.